IPBES-Data/IPBES_TCA_Ch2_Vision/input/tca_corpus/search terms/actors.md

 "Stock Exchange" OR
 "Treasury Department" OR
 "Venture Capital Firm" OR
-"World Bank Group" OR
+"World Bank Group"
-"micro-credit" OR
-"savings and loan"

 # Private sector

-"Board of Director" OR
+"Board of Directors" OR
 "Business owner" OR
 "CEO" OR
 "Chamber of commerce" OR
 "Consultant" OR
 "Contractor" OR
-"Corporate entity" OR
 "Customer" OR
 "Employee" OR
 "Entrepreneur" OR
 "Executive" OR
 "Farm manager" OR
 "Farm owner" OR
-"Forest concession" OR
 "Franchise" OR
-"Investor" OR
 "Large enterprise" OR
 "Logger" OR
 "Logging company" OR
 "Manager" OR
 "Mining company" OR
 "Mining concession" OR
-"Partner" OR
+"Business partner" OR
 "Park manager" OR
+"Plantation manager" OR
 "Plantation owner" OR
 "Producer" OR
 "Rancher" OR